Andrew-Dupuis/gadgetron-wiki/Gadgetron-chroot-image.md

 # Build gadgetron chroot package

-suppose the gadgetron source code is stored as gadgetron-source folder and the building folder is gadgetron-build
+suppose the gadgetron source code is in gadgetron-source folder and the building folder is gadgetron-build

 cd gadgetron-build